-No person shall park a vehicle in a pay stationed space at which it was previously parked, until at least two hours have passed since the vehicle last occupied that previous space.
+No person shall park a vehicle in a pay stationed space at which it was previously parked, until at least three hours have passed since the vehicle last occupied that previous space.
 If you've already parked for three hours at the same pay station, you must move your car to a different parking spot.
 If you fail to do this, you will be issued a $40 non-discounted fine.

 Two-hour time zones are in effect from Monday to Saturday, 8:00 am-6:00 pm.

 Pay-stationed parking is in effect from Monday to Saturday, 9:00 am-6:00 pm.